Using cobalt with Clustered, Multiply Imputed, and Other Segmented Data

 table presents the minimum, mean, and maximum balance statistics for

 each variable across imputations.
-Setting un = TRUE
+Setting un = TRUE will

 also display the same values for the adjusted data set.
 Setting